cloudbase/wnbd/README.md

 After installing the driver, you may want to copy ``wnbd-client.exe`` and ``libwnbd.dll`` to a directory that's part of the ``PATH`` environment variable.

+Note that a host reboot may be required after installing or uninstalling the WNBD driver.

 Version
 -------